 Apart from the iconic red boatshed, the town of Glenorchy itself really isn’t much.
 A few streets, a general store, and a coffee shop (albeit a really cool one) pretty much sum it up.
 Its surroundings, however, that is a whole other story, and exactly the reason why it is a must-visit.

-Glenorchy is located on the northern end of the shimmering Lake Wakatipu, 46 kilometers from Queenstown.
+Glenorchy is located on the northern end of the shimmering Lake Wakatipu, 46 kilometres from Queenstown.
 The insanely scenic drive from Queenstown to Glenorchy already offers enough incredible views to talk about for days, but Glenorchy and its surroundings take the crown.

 Glenorchy is surrounded by the snow-covered peaks of the Southern Alps, making the area home to many hikes including the famous Routeburn Track; one of the nine Great Walks.
 Another thing that makes Glenorchy great is its location next to the mouth of the Dart River.
 This very shallow river that is fed by the surrounding alps and glaciers runs a bit different every year so normal boats can’t navigate it, but jetboats can.
 And sitting in a jetboat that spins around and speeds over the river while you admire the mountains rising straight up from the riverbanks is an unforgettable experience!

-The slogan of Glenorchy is “a true slice of New Zealand paradise” which you can take quite literally because ten minutes north of town lies a place that is actually called Paradise, and if you like natural splendor then paradise is exactly what it is.
+The slogan of Glenorchy is “a true slice of New Zealand paradise” which you can take quite literally because ten minutes north of town lies a place that is actually called Paradise, and if you like natural splendour then paradise is exactly what it is.
 The area around Glenorchy and Paradise is also where loads of scenes for the Lord of the Rings movies were filmed, so if you’re a fan of the movies that is another big reason to visit this slice of New Zealand paradise.

 As you can imagine Glenorchy is a popular tourist hotspot, especially in summer.
 If you plan to visit in summer and want to take any good pictures of the jetty or boatshed, make sure to get there early in the morning.
 If you arrive later you could be waiting for an hour to get a decent shot without countless other people in it.